Bay Area

 CHLOE WONG — Communications Chair

-Chloe Wong (she/her) is Product Marketing Manager at University of California Press.
+Chloe Wong (she/her) is Director of Marketing & Communications of Theater, Dance, and Performance Studies at UC Berkeley.
 She started her career in publishing at Berrett-Koehler Publishers after graduating from UC Berkeley.
 She lives in San Francisco, CA where she enjoys reading a little bit of everything and running the Marina Green.

 JOHANNA VONDELING — Diversity and Inclusion Chair,